Chromoprotein/ai-project/README.md

 # ai-project

-A chatbot with the OpenAI API that generates text and Dall-e images.
+A chatbot with the OpenAI API that has chat folders.

 # Features

-- Text generation

-- Dall-e image generation
+- Text generation and Dall-e image generation

 - Vision (image analysis)